ELISABETH PEREGI, CEO & GROUP PRESIDENT

-KappAhl was founded in Gothenburg in 1953 and is one of the Nordic region’s leading fashion chains with 363 shops under the KappAhl and Newbie Store brands.
-KappAhl has physical shops in Sweden, Norway, Finland and Poland, as well as Shop Online.
-The business concept is to offer affordable, proprietary-design fashion collections for women, men and children.
-More than half of the company’s products are sustainability labelled.
+KappAhl was founded in Gothenburg in 1953 and is one of the Nordic region’s leading fashion chains, with around 380 shops under the KappAhl and Newbie Store brands in Sweden, Norway, Finland, Poland and the United Kingdom, as well as Shop Online in Denmark.
+The KappAhl business concept is to offer affordable and responsible fashion in a simple and inspiring way.
+70 percent of the company’s products are now made of more sustainable materials.

-KappAhl has been an associated company in the Mellby Gård portfolio since 2013.
-Mellby Gård’s representatives on the Board of Directors: Anders Bülow (Chairman) and Thomas Gustafsson.
+KappAhl has been part of Mellby Gård since 2013 (wholly owned subsidiary since 2019).
+Mellby Gård’s representatives on the Board of Directors are Thomas Gustafsson (Chairman) and Sven Knutsson.

 - Headquarters: Mölndal

 - Employees (FTE): 2,781